Jetraw/MicroManager/readme.md

 **Copy/replace your .jar plug-ins files** (DpcorePlugin.jar and JetrawSaverPlugin.jar) into:<br/>
 path_to_micromanager\mmplugins\

+*Note:* Micro-Manager only accepts one version of each plug-in.
+Therefore if a previous version of the plug-in is present in the folder, it must be removed.

 ## Usage
 Once all .jar files have been replaced/copied, you should be able to Dpcore prepare an acquired image and save a Jetraw compressed version of it during acquisition.